theLittleBigZ/C01-Group9-Project/Deliverable 1/Stories_and_Personas.md

 - As a user with audio impairments, I want the option to have screen flash(s) accompany phone notifications so that I can be notified

-- As a user, I want the option to change my screen's brightness so I can see the components I need to interact with
+- As a user with visual impairments, I want the option to change my screen's brightness so I can see the components I need to interact with

+- As a user with audio impairments, I want the option to have captions for media I cannot hear properly so that I can still understand the information being provided to me on my phone

+- As a user, I want to see large intuitive icons/buttons so I can navigate through my phone without having to read as much.